 port: 7404

-- domain: Indicates which will be the domain of your application (http://example.com).
-In case you work locally or have a reverse proxy, it will not be necessary to modify it.
+• domain: Defines the domain of your application (http://example.com).
+If you’re running locally or have a reverse proxy, there’s no need to change it.

 Feel free to add as many variables as you need.

-For example let's create the wizard variable and use it.
+For example, let's create a wizard variable and use it.

 config.yaml